7 Reasons You Should Pay Off Your Mortgage Before Retirement

 Don't prepay your mortgage with a lump sum of money taken out of an individual retirement account or 401(k).

-You'll owe income taxes on
+You'll owe income taxes on it, if you hold a traditional account.

 If you're working, add your extra dollars to tax-favored retirement accounts such as IRAs or 401(k)s.